neznansky/neznansky.github.io/pages/essays/Fragments.md

 2. Conforming to known principles, or established or accepted rules or standards; valid.
 3. Authentic, real, genuine.
 4. Lawfully begotten, i.e., born to a legally married couple.
-5. Relating to hereditary rights.<br/>
+5. Relating to hereditary rights.

 Among these, the second is probably the relevant one.
 What all these political philosopher discuss, promote and reject are different principles by which to judge one or the other government.
 I think the error starts here.<br/>
 The issue, I'd say, is that law is derived from the state, its significance depends on the existence of the state.
 That an action I committed was illegal is significant only so far as there is a government which enforces the law.
 Whether I judge that some action I or another committed was "lawful" or "not lawful" is completely insignificant; if there's a government then it would be their judgement that matters, and if there isn't one then the modifier "lawful" is altogether meaningless. <br/>
 Since there is no almighty enforcer outside of governments, there is likewise no real sense in which one could say a government is legitimate.
 Who is to judge?
 It only makes sense if one believes that there is a god who makes such judgement.
 Locke's assertion that it's the people who give legitimacy to the government only makes sense as a response to those who preceeded him and who ascribed the source of legitimacy to god, as an answer that refutes the common conventioon. <br/>